yz9753/data-feature/README.md

 Make sure to add these API keys to the SECRETS tab in Google Colab.

-**Note: Make sure to insert the API Key for Spoonacular API and the API ID and Key for nutritionIX API (in'x-app-id' and 'x-app-key' under the 'get_calories' function).
-This information can be found in the lytspace assignment submission description :)**
+**Note: Make sure to insert the API ID for nutritionIX API in'x-app-id' under the 'get_calories' function (This information can be found in the lytspace assignment submission description)**

 ## Usage